mjhong0708/amp/docs/develop.rst

   Note we need to add the "-release" part to the tag to prevent a naming conflict with the branch name in git.
   (See Issue #43 on the project's bitbucket page for discussion.)

-* Add the version to readthedocs' available versions.
+* Add the version to readthedocs' available versions; also set it as the default stable version.

 * Change the nightly tests to test this branch as the "stable" build.

-* Create a DOI for the release via Xenodo.
-Note that all the ".git" files and folders should be removed from the files before uploading to Xenodo.
+* Create a DOI for the release via zenodo.org.
+Note that all the ".git" files and folders should be removed from the files before uploading to Zenodo.
 The DOI can then be added to the development version's release notes.
-(I don't think there's a way to get it into the archival version on Xenodo!)
+(I don't think there's a way to get it into the archival version on Zenodo!)